muhammadzulfikar/sliopress/content/plugins/regenerate-thumbnails/readme.txt

 = Version 2.2.0 =

-* Changes to the Bulk Action functionality were made shortly before the release of WordPress 3.1 which broke the way I implemented the specific multiple image regeneration feature.
+* Changes to the Bulk Action functionality were made shortly before the release of SlioPress 3.1 which broke the way I implemented the specific multiple image regeneration feature.
 This version adds to the Bulk Action menu using Javascript as that's the only way to do it currently.

 = Version 2.1.3 =